2018 Lone Star Drift TXSL Series

 - 4 days of drifting on track at Ebisu in Aaron’s JZX100.

 - Track fees, tires, fuel will all be included.

 The trip will take roughly a week, which will be on Lone Star Drift’s dime.
 If you would like to stay in Japan longer to explore, be at the track, or do anything else you can at your own expense.
 You are responsible for the drift car as long as you are in it.
 If you damage the car you must repair it to continue driving.
 You are not financially liable for damage done to the car, but if you do not fix it, your driving comes to an end!
 You must drift the car within your limits, and be respectful of the car as well.
 If you are found purposefully damaging it outside of the normal boundaries of drifting, it will be taken away from you.
 Over the course of multiple trips to Japan with TXSL winners, this has not been a problem, and both previous drivers had about a week of happy track time and hundreds of laps of fun.

 The rule book is setup to encourage the careful purchase of a car that fits the rules, will be fun to own and drift, with as little maintenance and cost to modify as possible.
 Cars such as E36M3 are now roughly 3-5K for a manual transmission car without major issues, and red top S13 are in the same price range.
 The goal is that a car with the addition of a few suspension mods, knuckles, racing seat, and a simple cage a 5K dollar will be capable of winning the series.
 But realistically, everyone should buy a 2008 350Z, as it is literally the best car you could own for this series.

-1. Cars must be full interior, or within 90% of it.
+1. Cars must be full interior, or within 75% of it.
+This includes window glass.

 3. Suspension is open within reason.
 Coil overs, modified knuckles, all these things are fine.
 Changing subframes and engineering crazy stuff is not.